ObjectifLibre/dockerfiles/README.md

 - `/etc/cloudkitty/metrics.yml`
 - `/etc/cloudkitty/cloudkitty.conf`

-Please, refer to the [documentation of cloudkitty](https://docs.openstack.org/cloudkitty/latest/admin/configuration/configuration.html) if you don't know how to use theses files.
+Please, refer to the [documentation of cloudkitty](https://docs.openstack.org/cloudkitty/latest/admin/configuration/configuration.html) if you don't know how to use these files.

 ### api